NBA 75th Anniversary Team: Selection process

 The list was made through voting compiled by a panel of 88 media, current and former players, coaches, general managers, and team executives.
 The NBA stated the players were "selected for being pioneers that have helped shape, define, and redefine the game."
 The NBA revealed 25 members of the list the first two days, and 26 the last day from October 19 through October 21, 2021.

 Criticisms

-It was widely rumored that Kyrie Irving was originally on the list, as his then-team, the Brooklyn Nets, prematurely posted an announcement congratulating him on the achievement, but was later excluded allegedly due to controversy regarding his public image at the time.
-Former teammate LeBron James later said, "Damn shame he ain’t Top 75!", as did Andre Iguodala, "So y'all saying Kyrie Irving ain't top 75?
-I agree… he top 20 at least…" in Twitter posts criticizing the snub.
-Irving himself, sports commentators, and fans criticized the exclusion due to Irving's already illustrious career at the time of the list.

 Former NBA coach and television commentator Stan Van Gundy said that it was "absolutely ridiculous" that Dwight Howard was not included on the team.
 Howard later said, "I knew I wasn't going to be on it".
-In an Instagram post, Klay Thompson said, "Maybe I’m just naive in my ability to play basketball, but in my head, I’m top 75 all-time."
+On an Instagram post, Klay Thompson said, "Maybe I’m just naive in my ability to play basketball, but in my head, I’m top 75 all-time."
 NBA coach and former commentator Steve Kerr said that he had hoped Thompson and Draymond Green "would be on there".

+Other notable NBA Hall of Famers and All-Stars such as Vince Carter, Tracy McGrady, Kyrie Irving and Yao Ming who helped redefine or popularize the sport of basketball were also not selected.